stolostron/rhacm-docs/_pages/troubleshooting.md

 ## Location and basic format

 - Troubleshooting files are located in the _Troubleshooting_ folder.
-- For MCE, or the _Cluster lifeycle_ feature for RHACM, there is a separate Troubleshooting guide.
+- For MCE, which is the _Cluster lifeycle_ feature for RHACM, there is a separate Troubleshooting guide.
-- When placing the new file, writers need to know if the issue is for ACM with the MCE operator, or for MCE-only (cluster only).
+- When placing the new file, writers need to know if the issue is for ACM (MCH operator with the MCE operator), or for MCE-only (cluster only, without MCH).
 - Create the files with the same format:
-  - Title: Ensure the title is specific and concise
+  - **Title:** Ensure the title is specific and concise.
-  - Symptom: Explain what the user sees or experiences that indicates a problem.
+  - **Symptom:** Explain what the user sees or experiences that indicates there is a problem.
-  - Identifying the problem: The user further completes a procedure to find the specific problem.
+  - **Identifying the problem:** Write how the user further completes a procedure to find the specific problem.
-  - Resolving the problem: User action to workaround or resolve the issue.
+  - **Resolving the problem:** Write the user action to work around or resolve the issue.

 ## Considerations

-- Identifying the problem is not needed only if the symptom gives enough detail.
+- _Identifying the problem_ is not needed if the symptom gives enough detail.
 It is needed if the user completes an action to find more about the problem.

   See the following examples: